-The Program Master Schedule for the Central Subway project continues to show 4.8 months of buffer float for the RSD.
+The Program Master Schedule for the Central Subway project now shows 3.0 months of buffer float for the RSD.
 An approved, updated 1300 Contract schedule still is not available to be incorporated into the master schedule.
 SFMTA reports that the contractor's unapproved schedule update supports an estimate of six months of delay to the 1300 Contract.
-Based on the contractor's schedule update and comments in the April SFMTA progress report, the program master schedule may now have negative buffer float for the planned RSD of late December 2018.
+Based on the contractor's schedule update and comments in the May SFMTA progress report, the program master schedule may now have negative buffer float for the planned RSD of late December 2018.
 The agreed level of schedule contingency at this phase of the project is 8.0 months.
 In the opinion of the PMOC, SFMTA should work to quickly adopt the updated 1300 Contract schedule and incorporate it into the Program Master Schedule.
 Strategies to recover the accumulated delays should be aggressively pursued by both SFMTA and the contractor.
 The PMOC is concerned that there is little evidence of positive action on the part of the contractor to recover the accumulating delays to the project.
-The earned value for April indicates that actual progress was much lower than in the preceding months, suggesting that the project may be falling further behind schedule.
+The earned value for May indicates that actual progress was much lower than planned suggesting that the project may be falling further behind schedule.
+Earned value needs to exceed planned value if the accumulated schedule delays are to be recovered.